 As with any trauma to the mouth, you should consult with us immediately to determine if treatment is required.
 We will examine the area and take necessary x-rays.

-To improve the chances of the tooth being saved, Dr. Bracken suggests doing the following:
+To improve the chances of the tooth being saved, Columbus Family Dental Center suggests doing the following:

 - Handle the tooth carefully.
 Avoid touching the root of the tooth (the part of the tooth that was embedded in the gum).